nksaraf/magiql/README.md

 }
 ```

 Or, you can run the compiler from cli using the `magiql` command (use `magiql --watch` for watch mode, recommended for development).
 This is also just a wrapper around the `relay-compiler`.
+You still need to add the Babel plugin, but can disable running the compiler with Babel, but setting `runWithBabel` to `false` in `magiql.config.js`.

 ### `magiql.config.js`

-If need to customize the relay compiler away the from defaults (specified below), add a `magiql.config.js` file in the root directory.
-It is similar to the `relay.config.js`, just with different defaults and a custom language plugin for typescript.
+If need to customize the Relay compiler away from the defaults (specified below), add a `magiql.config.js` file in the root directory.
+It is very similar to `relay.config.js`, but tailored a little for `magiql`.

 ```javascript
 module.exports = {